Count Smokula: Music

-Count Smokula is a musician and singer, and as such has hosted and performed at the Rock City News Music Awards for many years He was also one of the "three days of accordions" performers at the 2008 Los Angeles Accordion Festival.
+Count Smokula is a musician and singer, and as such has hosted and performed at the Rock City News Music Awards for a number of years He was also one of the "three days of accordions" performers at the 2008 Los Angeles Accordion Festival.
 And he is most likely the oldest member of the Rockabilly Hall of Fame.
 As a songwriter, Count Smokula has composed the soundtracks for Troma Entertainment movies All the Love You Cannes!
 (2002) and Tales from the Crapper (2004) as well as the 2006 classics Vampira: The Movie and Poultrygeist: Night of the Chicken Dead.

 At the 13th Annual Los Angeles Music Awards in 2003, the Count was given the award for Comedy Album of the Year for his CD Authentic Sounds of Smokesylvania.
 He can also be heard on the 2006 Poultrygeist: Night Of The Chicken Dead CD produced by Troma Entertainment and his number "Transylbearian Woods" is part of the 2005 CD 30!!!
 Years Bear Family Records.